Rights & Responsibilities

 of treatment, prospects for recovery and outcomes of care (including unanticipated

-and to participate in the development and implementation of your plan
+communication and to participate in the development and implementation

-of care.
-You have the right to participate in ethical questions that arise
+of your plan of care.
+You have the right to participate in ethical questions

-in the course of your care, including issues of conflict resolution, withholding
+that arise in the course of your care, including issues of conflict resolution,

-resuscitative services, and forgoing or withdrawing life sustaining treatment.
+withholding resuscitative services, and forgoing or withdrawing life-sustaining